-At this year’s ILTACON conference in Nashville, attendees were treated to an exclusive preview of the highly anticipated 2024 ILTA Technology Survey.
+At this year’s ILTACON conference in Nashville, attendees were treated to an exclusive preview of legal tech trends 2024 from the highly anticipated ILTA Technology Survey.
 The session titled “ILTA’s Technology Survey: Unveiling Trends Shaping the Future Workplace” offered a sneak peek into the Legal Tech trends data that will be finalized and slated for release in September.

 Legal Tech Trends 2024 ILTA Technology Survey Preview